CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/FirmwareRunningFirmware.md

 `func (o *FirmwareRunningFirmware) UnsetEquipmentEnclosureElement()`

 UnsetEquipmentEnclosureElement ensures that no value is present for EquipmentEnclosureElement, not even an explicit nil
+### GetEquipmentPsu

+`func (o *FirmwareRunningFirmware) GetEquipmentPsu() EquipmentPsuRelationship`

+GetEquipmentPsu returns the EquipmentPsu field if non-nil, zero value otherwise.

+### GetEquipmentPsuOk

+`func (o *FirmwareRunningFirmware) GetEquipmentPsuOk() (*EquipmentPsuRelationship, bool)`

+GetEquipmentPsuOk returns a tuple with the EquipmentPsu field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEquipmentPsu

+`func (o *FirmwareRunningFirmware) SetEquipmentPsu(v EquipmentPsuRelationship)`

+SetEquipmentPsu sets EquipmentPsu field to given value.

+### HasEquipmentPsu

+`func (o *FirmwareRunningFirmware) HasEquipmentPsu() bool`

+HasEquipmentPsu returns a boolean if a field has been set.

+### SetEquipmentPsuNil

+`func (o *FirmwareRunningFirmware) SetEquipmentPsuNil(b bool)`

+ SetEquipmentPsuNil sets the value for EquipmentPsu to be an explicit nil

+### UnsetEquipmentPsu
+`func (o *FirmwareRunningFirmware) UnsetEquipmentPsu()`

+UnsetEquipmentPsu ensures that no value is present for EquipmentPsu, not even an explicit nil
 ### GetGraphicsCard

 `func (o *FirmwareRunningFirmware) GetGraphicsCard() GraphicsCardRelationship`